techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `player.view.contributors`

+A contributor is a user other than the owner of the content being viewed, and typically a student.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |